protesilaos/my-website/_codelog/2022-01-02-review-modus-themes-org-habit-colours.md

 clocking my time with Org, I am informed that the edits in `modus-themes.el` took me 3 hours and 16 minutes.
 (This does not include the time required to compile the data and write this entry.)
-All those hours to produce this diff:
+All those hours to produce this sort of diff:

 ```diff
 diff --git a/modus-themes.el b/modus-themes.el